ory/elements/packages/test/README.md

     // get the application url and ory project url from the environment
     // variables
     // APPLICATION_URL is the url where your application is running
-    // ORY_PROJECT_URL is the url of your Ory Network project (in this case we mock it) const { applicationUrl, oryProjectUrl } = environment const loginPage = new LoginPage(page, applicationUrl, oryProjectUrl) await LoginMocks.LoginSuccessTest(loginPage)
+    // ORY_PROJECT_URL is the url of the Ory tunnel mirroring your Ory Network project (in this case we mock it) const { applicationUrl, oryProjectUrl } = environment
+    // create a new login page instance
+    // the login page instance contains helper
+    // functions for selecting elements on the page const loginPage = new LoginPage(page, applicationUrl, oryProjectUrl)
+    // We run the login success mock test from the `@ory/elements-test` library await LoginMocks.LoginSuccessTest(loginPage)
   })
 })